cloudwatt/applications/bundle-trusty-minecraft/README_EN.md

 GOLDDIGGER  70.60.637.17
 ~~~

 As shown above, it will display the assigned address of your minecraft server.
-You can then click or paste this into Minecraft and bask in the glory of a fresh Minecraft server.
+You can then paste this into Minecraft and bask in the glory of a fresh Minecraft server.

 ![Minecraft Relaxing](img/resting.jpg)